-• The unit is designed to give students knowledge of the Civil Rights Movement during the 1950s and '60s.
+The unit is designed to give students knowledge of the Civil Rights Movement during the 1950s and '60s.
 The goal is to have students come away with an understanding of the feelings and pressures that were faced by the leaders of the movement as well as the common people who lived through this difficult time period.
+While the civil rights movement made great strides, true racial equality and equity has yet to be achieved.